Detox/core/spec.md

 * `COMMAND_DATA` - is used for data sending and forwarding (see "Sending data to a friend" section below)
 * `COMMAND_PING` - is used for ensuring connection is still working (see "Discovery and connection to a friend" section below)

+#### One-way encryption
+In some cases one-way encryption is used when there is a need to send encrypted piece of data, but there is no two-way communication yet (like during connection to a friend).

+In this case Noise's `Noise_N_25519_ChaChaPoly_BLAKE2b` is used and the output is as follows:
+* 48 bytes Noise handshake message
+* ciphertext, same length as plaintext
+* 16 bytes MAC

 ### Selection of nodes for routing path creation
 When routing path is created (see "Routing path creation" section below), we need a set of nodes through which to create this routing path.

 The first node in routing path MUST be always the random node to which direct connection is already established.
 The rest of the nodes MUST be those to which direct connections are not yet established.

-Node can send `COMMAND_GET_NODES_REQUEST` command with empty contents to the other nodes and in response it will receive `COMMAND_GET_NODES_RESPONSE` command that will contain concatenated list of up to 10 unique random IDs of nodes queried node is aware of (node SHOULD return up to 7 directly connected nodes and the rest will be nodes it is aware of).
+Node can send `COMMAND_GET_NODES_REQUEST` command with empty contents to the other nodes and in response it will receive `COMMAND_GET_NODES_RESPONSE` command that contains concatenated list of up to 10 unique random IDs of nodes queried node is aware of (node SHOULD return up to 7 directly connected nodes and the rest will be nodes it is aware of).
 When routing path is created, necessary number of nodes is selected from these known nodes.

 TODO: This is a very naive approach and must be improved in future iterations of the spec!